DavidMunozMartinez/smart-hoverjs/README.md

 ### <code> initial-child-query </code>

 This is ONLY used if the move-event is set to <code>"click"</code>.
-This is another query selector used to define the initial position of the shadow element, if this is unset it will use the element found trough the query selector attribute or the first children of the container
+This is another query selector used to define the initial position of the shadow element.
+If this is unset it will use the first element found trough the query selector or the first children of the container

 ```html
 <smart-hover initial-child-query=".interactable.initial">